L3ad Solutions

 At Intel and Sumitomo, I optimized processes.
 I knew how to reduce waste, standardize workflows, and measure output.

 I thought that meant I'd be good at running a business.
-What I didn't expect was how much of entrepreneurship isn't about perfecting a system—it's about knowing which system to build in the first place.
+What I didn't expect was how much of entrepreneurship isn't about perfecting a system, it's about knowing which system to build in the first place.

 Operations is about efficiency within constraints.
-You inherit a product, a market, a customer base.
+You inherit a product, a market, a customer base, and your job is to make it run cheaper and faster.

+Business ownership is different.
 You're guessing at what the market wants, testing it, killing what doesn't work, and scaling what does.
-The best process in the world for the wrong thing is just expensive waste.

-That background wasn't wasted—it just needed reframing.
+That background wasn't wasted, it just needed reframing.
 I use it now to build lean operations, track what matters, and avoid hiring before I have repeatable work.

 Takeaway